PA Curriculum

 The Final Month

 The final month of the second year is a culmination of all the work students have completed throughout their second year.
-Students present their Capstone projects in a poster session, take a final Comprehensive Exam, and attend various lectures and workshops to help prepare them for their national board exams and job searches.
+Students present their Capstone projects in a poster session and attend various lectures and workshops to help prepare them for their national board exams and job searches.

 Below are descriptions of the supervised clinical practice experiences in the second year of the curriculum.
 Each block is four to five weeks in length.

-• During this inpatient hospital rotation, students take and record medical histories and perform physical examinations.
-It offers students an opportunity to become familiar with the assessment and management of varied medical problems by attending medical rounds and conferences, performing diagnostic procedures, presenting case write-ups, recording progress notes, and working under the supervision of a physician.
-It emphasizes the skills of collecting, assessing, and presenting patient data for physician review; ordering appropriate laboratory and diagnostic studies; counseling patients about therapeutic procedures; and helping to coordinate the contributions of other health professionals involved in management of the patient.
+• The Inpatient Internal Medicine Supervised Clinical Practical Experience (SCPE) offers students an opportunity to become familiar with the assessment and management of varied medical problems that result in admission to the hospital.
+Students will attend medical rounds, perform diagnostic procedures, present case write-ups, record progress notes, and assist with discharge planning.
+It emphasizes the skills of collecting, assessing, and presenting patient data; ordering appropriate laboratory and diagnostic studies; counseling patients about therapeutic procedures; and helping to coordinate the contributions of other health professionals involved in management of the patient.

-• Students in this rotation participate in varied surgical patient care responsibilities, under the supervision of a surgical resident or staff surgeon.
-Emphasizes general surgery, though students may have some exposure to other surgical specialties and subspecialties.
-Students assist in surgical patients’ initial assessment, which includes obtaining accurate medical histories and performing physical examinations.
-As members of the surgical team, students participate in preoperative management, including patient education and procedures necessary to prepare patients for surgery.
+• The Surgery Supervised Clinical Practical Experience (SCPE) exposes students to varied surgical patient care responsibilities with emphasis on general surgery, though students may have some exposure to surgical specialties and subspecialties.
+Students assist in surgical patients' preoperative initial assessment, which includes obtaining accurate medical histories and performing physical examinations.
+They also participate in preoperative management, including patient education and procedures necessary to prepare patients for surgery.
 Students assist surgeons in the operating room and have an opportunity to become familiar with operating room procedures and equipment.
-Students are also involved in patients’ postoperative evaluation and management.
-When possible, students attend surgical grand rounds and other surgically-oriented educational meetings.
+Students are also involved in patients' postoperative evaluation and management.

-• Develops students’ familiarity with outpatient pediatric problems, in training clinics and private pediatric offices.
-Emphasizes caring for a child from birth through adolescence.
-Provides opportunities to take medical histories and perform pediatric physical examinations.
-Stresses diagnosing and managing common childhood illnesses and evaluating growth and development.
-Assists students in developing skills to counsel parents about immunizations, child visits, growth and development parameters, common psychosocial problems, nutrition, and accident and poisoning prevention.
-Students may also have the chance to learn how to administer immunizations and perform audio and visual screenings.
+• The Pediatric Supervised Clinical Practical Experience (SCPE) is designed to develop the students' familiarity with pediatric medicine.
+The rotation will emphasize caring for a child from birth through adolescence.
+Students are provided opportunities to take medical histories and perform pediatric physical examinations.
+The focus will be on diagnosing and managing common childhood illnesses and evaluation of growth and development.
+Students will work on developing skills to counsel families about immunizations, child visits, growth and development parameters, common psychosocial problems, nutrition, and accident and poisoning prevention.